 Invisible Cities by Italo Calvino

-In this beloved novel, the aging emperor and young explorer delve into the profound significance of cities.
-As Kublai Khan faces his empire’s twilight, Marco Polo’s narratives unveil the interplay between urban landscapes and human existence.
-With lyrical prose, Calvino invites readers to ponder the hidden depths within cities.
+The novel explores the profound significance of cities as the aging emperor and the young explorer contemplate the interplay between urban landscapes and human existence.
+Calvino’s lyrical prose invites readers to ponder the hidden depths within cities.

 Divine Comedy by Dante Alighieri